sg-s/uflix/README.md

 ## The problem

 You have a bunch of movies and videos, (some .avi) on a computer or on a hard drive at home.
-You want to watch a particular video on your tablet on your WiFi, or on a differnet computer, perhaps running a different OS.
+You want to watch a particular video on your tablet on your WiFi, or on a different computer, perhaps running a different OS.
 You want to allow anyone on your WiFi to watch any of these videos, without messy drive mounting, NAS or FTP.

 ## The Solution